Project Management Trends [2024 edition]

 What you can do

-• Look critically at the project management methodology in use and consider if it really fits your project.
+- Look critically at the project management methodology in use and consider if it really fits your project.
 Make conscious decisions about how to work effectively.

-• Be brave with your tailoring.
-Flex your agile approach to truly suit the needs of the team members.
+agile approach to truly suit the needs of the team members. - Share your

-• Share your agile knowledge with people outside your immediate team.
-Ops teams and others can benefit from a smart way to manage their work.
+agile knowledge with people outside your immediate team.
+Ops teams and others can benefit from a smart way to manage their work. - Find a mentor with experience to help you make tailoring choices.

-• Don’t be snooty about agile or non-agile – whichever side of the fence you come down on as a personal preference.
+agile or non-agile – whichever side of the fence you come down on as a personal preference.
 You can combine them and still get the work done.
-We’re all friends in project management, and we all have the same goal: delivery.
+We’re all friends in project management, and we all have the same goal: delivery. - Be open and collaborative.
+Work with your colleagues to learn about their best practices and bring your knowledge together to create the perfect solution for your teams.

 Now you’ve seen what’s coming in the short term, why not check out what the future of project management holds for us?
 Get ready… more change is coming!